translate/pootle/docs/server/upgrading.rst

 Lastly, the :ref:`upgrade command <commands#upgrade>` will perform any extra operations needed by Pootle to finish the upgrade and will record the current code build versions for Pootle and the Translate Toolkit.
+Before running this command please check if you are interested on running it using any of its available flags.

 .. code-block:: bash